kks32/phd-thesis-template/README.md

 ## Usage details

-Thesis information (title, author, year, degree) and other meta-data can be found in `thesis-info.tex`
+Thesis information such as title, author, year, degree, etc., and other meta-data can be modified in `thesis-info.tex`

 ### Class Options